DerekVladimir/WD_HO2/readme.md

 Guiding Question:
 - What is the project
+   -The project involves creating a Hero and Card Display Website using pure HTML and CSS.

 - Whats the purpose
+-The purpose of the website is to demonstrate design skills and showcase various hero and card variations.
 - What are key components
+  -Designs and Themes
 - What technology used and how it is used
+  -Pure HTML, and CSS.

 ### Key Components
 <!-- TODO: List of Key Components -->